30 AWESOME Things To Do at Lake Louise in Summer

 Though only a few get to experience being at the summit.
 The trail leaves from Lake Louise and heads up to Saddleback Pass before the summit of Fairview Mountain.

-Although Fairview summit looks tall, I didn’t find it too difficult.
+Although Fairview Summit looks tall, I didn’t find it too difficult.
 Anyone with decent fitness and adequately prepared with some snacks/lunch, water, and proper clothing should be able to summit Fairview.
 It gets cold on the mountain summits all year round.
-When we summited in July, it was freezing at elevation.
+When we summited in July, it was freezing at elevation, so make sure to hike it with the proper gear.

-The last push to the summit is the hardest as it’s very steep and rocky this is where poles come in handy.
-At the top, you’ll get great views of Mount Temple, Mount Sheol, Victoria, Aberdeen, and Haddo Peak.
-Though the views over Lake Louise aren’t as great as Mount Saint Piran.
+The last push to the summit is the hardest as it’s very steep and rocky.
+This is where poles come in handy.
+At the top, you’ll get great views of Mount Temple, Mount Sheol, Victoria, Aberdeen, and Haddo Peak, though the views over Lake Louise aren’t as great as those of Mount Saint Piran.

 Hike Up Saddle Mountain

 I wanted to list Saddle Mountain as a fun Lake Louise trail right after Mount Fairview.
-When you get to the top of Saddleback Pass, you have a few options if hiking to Mount Fairview.
+When you get to the top of Saddleback Pass, you have a few options if hiking towards Mount Fairview.
 One is hiking up Fairview Mountain, and the other is continuing onward to summit Saddle Mountain is one of them.
-(Have you noticed a trend of lots of connecting hikes yet!)
+(Have you noticed a trend of lots of connecting hikes in the area yet!)

-I love Saddleback Mountain as it is one of the most accessible peaks to bag in the Rockies, and if you’re already going up Saddleback Pass, it’s just an extra 100 meters to the summit of this one, so well worth adding on!
+I love Saddleback Mountain because it is one of the most accessible peaks to bag in the Rockies.
+If you’re already going up Saddleback Pass, it’s just an extra 100 meters to the summit, so it’s well worth adding on!

 The views from the top are incredible over the valley.
-You can easily see Mount Temple and Little Temple, and on a clear day, you may even get views of Mount Assiniboine!
+You can easily see Mount Temple and Little Temple, and on a clear day, you may even get views of Mount Assiniboine, dubbed The Matterhorn of the Rockies!

 Canoe at Lake Louise

 You can either bring your own canoe if you have one or rent one from the Lake Louise Boathouse.
-You’ll only be able to find canoes for rent here, but if you have your own stand up paddleboard, kayak, or canoe you can bring your own.
+You’ll only be able to find canoes for rent here for a high price, but if you have your own stand-up paddleboard, kayak, or canoe, you can bring your own.
+(Though remember there is no easy way to launch your own watercraft at Lake Louise.)

 Horseback at Lake Louise